hauru/sequelize-to-json/README.md

 * **`assoc`** - an object containing schemes for associated model instances.
 Object's keys should correspond to names of attributes holding related instances (Sequelize's `as`).
 Values can be either scheme names or scheme objects.
 They will be passed to the `Serializer` constructor when creating serializers for associated instances.
 * **`as`** - can be used to rename attributes in output.
 Should be an object mapping model attribute names to names we would like to have in JSON.
 Useful for naming properties obtained from method calls (eg. to have `postExcerpt` instead of `getPostExcerpt`).
 * **`options`** - serializer [options](#options).
 They will override options passed to the `Serializer` constructor.
+* **`postSerialize`** - the hook function to be called after the instance has been converted into object.
+It receives the output object as the first argument and the original instance as the second one.
+Must return the (modified) output object.
+Gets called *after* the [model-wide `postSerialize` hook](#schemes-inside-models).

 #### Attribute lists